Important Coronavirus Information

 - Provide masks to all residents to wear when caregivers are in their room or when out of their room for any reason.

-- Offer socially distanced meal service and activities.
+- Offer socially distanced meal service and activities as necessary.

 - Encourage health care providers to use telehealth when possible.